parthiv-krishna/nix-config/README.md

 ├── <hostname>/  # configuration for <hostname>. each contains a default.nix and hardware-configuration.nix
-├── common/  # system configuration that can be used across multiple systems │   ├── disks/  # declarative disk configurations (using disko) │   ├── modules/  # system configuration that is enabled on some systems │   ├── required/  # system configuration that must be enabled on all systems
+├── common/  # system configuration that can be used across multiple systems │   ├── disks/  # declarative disk configurations (using disko) │   ├── modules/  # custom modules that can be enabled on some systems │   ├── required/  # system configuration that must be enabled on all systems
 ```